arewadataScience/ArewaDS-Kaggle-Challenge/README.md

 Winners will also be featured on our website and social media channels!

+## 📣 Spread the Word!

+We encourage all participants to share their journey on social media! 📱

+- 🐦 **Twitter:** Tweet your progress with `#ArewaDataScienceChallenge` and tag `@arewadatascience`.
+- 📸 **Instagram:** Share your code snippets or visualizations with `#ArewaDataScienceViz`.
+- 🔗 **LinkedIn:** Post your learnings and tag ArewaDataScience to reach professionals.

+The more you share, the more you inspire others and grow our community! 🌍

 ## 📞 Need Help?

-- Join our [Discord server](https://discord.gg/arewadatascience) and ask questions in the `#kaggle-help` channel.
+- Join our [Telegram group](https://t.me/arewadatascience) and ask questions in the `#kaggle-help` channel.
 - Check out the [Kaggle Learn](https://www.kaggle.com/learn) modules for guided tutorials.
-- Attend our bi-weekly meetups for problem-solving sessions.
+- Attend our bi-weekly virtual meetups for problem-solving sessions.

 ## 📣 Stay Updated